-Leaked text suggests possible US-Russia missile arrangement
+Biden sending more troops to Europe amid Ukraine tension

 That would happen on condition that Russia “offers reciprocal transparency measures on two ground-launched missiles bases of our choosing in Russia.”

 Aegis Ashore is a system for defending against short- or intermediate-range missiles.
-But Russia has claimed in the past that the U.S. could attack its territory with Tomahawk intermediate-range missiles should they be deployed to Aegis Ashore sites.
+Russia argues the site in Romania could be easily adapted to fire cruise missiles instead of interceptors, which ram their target and do not carry warheads, a claim that Washington has denied.

+Russian President Vladimir Putin again mentioned the possibility Tuesday, saying that “there are MK-41 launchers there that could be configured for firing Tomahawks.”
+He said they “are offensive systems that could reach thousands of kilometers into our territory.
+Isn’t that a threat to us?”

 The U.S. document said Washington would have to consult with NATO allies on the potential offer, particularly with Romania and Poland.

 Kremlin spokesman Dmitry Peskov refused to comment on the leaked documents, saying only that “we didn’t release anything.”
 In comments to the state RIA Novosti news agency, Russia’s Foreign Ministry also refused to confirm or deny that the documents published by El Pais were authentic.

-Fears of a Russian invasion of Ukraine have mounted in recent months, after President Vladimir Putin deployed more than 100,000 troops to areas near Ukraine’s borders, including in neighboring Belarus, backed by tanks, artillery, helicopters and warplanes.
+Fears of a Russian invasion of Ukraine have mounted in recent months, after Putin deployed more than 100,000 troops to areas near Ukraine’s borders, including in neighboring Belarus, backed by tanks, artillery, helicopters and warplanes.
 Russian officials have insisted that Moscow has no intention of invading.

 The U.S. underlined after its written proposals in the leaked document that “progress can only be achieved on these issues in an environment of de-escalation with respect to Russia’s threatening actions towards Ukraine.”